alexotsu/docs-page-crawler/readme.md

 # Page Crawler

+## Usage

+`python3 crawl.py <url> [-o <output-file>.txt] [-d <requests delay in seconds>]`

 ## Intro

-I wrote this because I love having [Google Notebook LM](https://notebooklm.google.com/) summarize docs pages for me, but since it cannot crawl pages, I had to add the links one-by-one to the source.
+Having [Google Notebook LM](https://notebooklm.google.com/) summarize docs pages is great, but since it cannot crawl multiple pages, a current limitation is needing to add the links one-by-one to the source.

 This tool crawls the page for links of the same domain and dumps all the information into a single text doc, which can then be pasted into Notebook LM's context.

-## Usage

-`python crawl.py <url> [-o <output-file>.txt] [-d <requests delay in seconds>]`

 ## Problem